-12One limitation of our analysis is related to dropouts.
+&lt;sup>12 One limitation of our analysis is related to dropouts.
 Low-income students may face a higher probability of dropping out compared to their high-income peers, which could imply that our sample is systematically biased.
 To mitigate concerns related to this, we run the regressions using only students with admission scores higher than the median score in the classroom and find that the estimates remain qualitatively unchanged.
-This subsample is supposedly less biased because low-income students with high admission scores might have higher returns from college completion and, therefore, lower dropout probabilities.
+This subsample is supposedly less biased because low-income students with high admission scores might have higher returns from college completion and therefore lower dropout probabilities.